Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 The Problems With Unstructured Cabling

-Imagine if every appliance and light in your home had a separate 100-foot or longer extension cord back to your home’s main electrical panel.
+Imagine if every appliance and light in your home had a separate 100-foot or longer extension cord to the main electrical panel.

-That would create a giant mess of cords and a tripping hazard.
+That would create a large mess of cords and tripping hazards.

-Further, picture those extension cords with no labels.
-When you unplug a cord at the main panel, there is no telling what appliance or light will lose power.
+Further, picture those extension cords without labels.
+When you unplug a cord from the main panel, you cannot tell what appliance or light will lose power.

 Similarly, structured cabling in a commercial building allows for easy cable management and identification.

-If you add more users and devices to a section of your building that already has the data equivalent of an electrical subpanel, less time and effort are required.
+If you add more users and devices to a section of your building with the data equivalent of an electrical subpanel, less time and effort are required.
 You will also have a setup that will not have bandwidth bottlenecks.

 Another example of unstructured cabling can be seen above the streets in some parts of the world.
-From this visual, it’s easy to understand why adds and changes can be expensive when there is a lack of structure.
+This visual makes it easy to understand why adds and changes can be expensive when there is a lack of structure.

-Structured cabling is crucial to organizations that rely heavily on fast, dependable internet connections to different devices and systems.
+Structured cabling is crucial to organizations that rely heavily on fast, dependable internet connectivity for different devices and systems.

 Here are some of the main benefits of investing in structured cabling:

-Reliability: Structured cabling is more reliable than traditional wiring methods.
+Reliability: It’s more reliable than traditional wiring methods.
 This is because it uses high-quality materials and is designed to last.

-Scalability: Structured cabling is scalable, which means it can be easily expanded as your business grows.
+Scalability: It’s scalable—it can be easily expanded as your business grows.

-Cost-effectiveness: Structured cabling is a cost-effective solution for businesses.
+Cost-effectiveness: It’s a cost-effective solution for businesses.
 It is less expensive to maintain than traditional wiring methods.

-Flexibility: Structured cabling is flexible.
+Flexibility: It’s flexible.
 It can be easily adapted to changes in a business’s needs.

-Network performance: Structured cabling can improve the performance of a business’s devices and systems by providing the right level of bandwidth.
+Network performance: A network can improve the performance of a business’s devices and systems by providing the right level of bandwidth.

 The main components of structured cabling include the following.